Transfer of Non-traditional Credit

 FCC may award up to 45 credits for demonstrated proficiency in areas related to college-level coursework.
 Sources used to determine proficiency include the following:

-Frederick Community College is a Service Members Opportunity College (SOC) and accepts transcripts from the military.
+FCC is a Service Members Opportunity College (SOC) and accepts transcripts from the military.
 We follow credit recommendations made by the American Council on Education (ACE).
 The student should have an official transcript of his or her record sent directly to the Welcome Center.

 •Army American Council on Education Registry Transcript System